 It is always best to start your project with accurate and verified information instead of learning of discrepancies when it is too late to make a correction and secure your lien rights.

-In addition a preliminary notice service acts as a third party buffer between you and your customer to secure this sensitive information.
-Our CRM Document Processors are trained in customer care skills which take the edge off of this tedious process and communicate with your customer with the respect and courtesy they deserve.
+In addition, a preliminary notice service acts as a third-party buffer between you and your customer to secure this sensitive information.
+Our CRM Document Processors are trained in customer care skills that take the edge off of this tedious process and communicate with your customer with the respect and courtesy they deserve.
 Asking the right questions in the most professional way means that your preliminary notices will be accurate and your customer will not be subject to unnecessary callbacks or unwanted disruption.

 Each State has specific windows of time when you may file a lien.
 In general, a lien may be filed anytime during the project when your contract terms have been exceeded up until the last day you work on the project and in some states as long as 90 – 120 days after you stop working or the job is completed.
 If you decide that you need to file a Mechanics Lien / Construction Lien, it is best to do so within 60 days from the day you last worked on the project unless the Owner or Owner’s Agent records a Notice of Completion or Termination.